jart/cosmopolitan/README.md

 ```

 It's also possible to convert APE binaries into the system-local format
 by using the `--assimilate` flag.
-Plesae note that if binfmt_misc is in
+Please note that if binfmt_misc is in
 play, you'll need to unregister it temporarily before doing this, since
 the assimilate feature is part of the shell script header.